Are We Jazz Musicians Anymore?

 As a quick test of this perception of a new identification with the jazz tradition by contemporary musicians, I emailed twenty of my colleagues – European, American and Australian – and asked them if they considered themselves to be jazz musicians, confining them to a simple yes or no answer with no allowance for any explanation of, or elaboration on, their answer.
 While most chafed at the constraints of the yes/no format, I am delighted to report that all twenty, when push came to shove, said yes.
 I believe this signifies a greater sense of confidence in the power of the tradition to be able to both represent the diversity of the musicians and the music contained within the current jazz family, while celebrating and honouring the history, the music and the musicians that went before.

 Published on 1 August 2009

-Bass-guitarist Ronan Guilfoyle is a performer and composer and head of the Jazz Degree program at Newpark Music Centre, Dublin.
+Ronan Guilfoyle is a bass player, composer and Director of the Centre for Jazz Performance at DCU.